BFTrick/presentation-wc-maine-2014/presentation-wc-maine-2014.md

 ^ E-Commerce is very complex.
 I promise you that no one here wants to build the exact some store as someone else.
 One person wants to offer (PayPal, Amazon, and Credit Card payments), someone else wants to offer discounted pricing to members, someone else wants to book massages online.
 WooCommerce is extensible.
 Very extensible.

+^ Who here already has a WooCommerce store?

+^ What type of store do you want to build?

 ---

 # Other E-Commerce Solutions: